Alumni Spotlight: Thomas Scharff

 My thesis furthered in me a call to be more present with communities affected by and social realities related to migration.

 While I have not expanded upon my thesis with formal academic research, I have learned immensely from my experiences with people living in migratory contexts in the country of Peru, which offered me new insights into immigration reform.
 I served for two years as a volunteer in the Jesuit Volunteer Corps International program in Tacna, Peru, from 2012-2014.
 In Tacna, I worked as an English teacher in a Jesuit high school and also as an educator at a Jesuit social services center for at-risk youth.
-In 2015 I have been living in Lima, Peru, working at the University Antonio Ruiz de Montoya, the one Jesuit university in Peru, as coordinator and teacher at the English department/center.
+In 2015 I have been living in Lima, Peru, working at the University Antonio Ruiz de Montoya, the one Jesuit university in Peru, as a coordinator and teacher at the English department/center.

-In Tacna I spent a lot of time with children, almost all of whom were sons or daughters of migrants that came to the city from indigenous and rural areas of Peru.
+In Tacna, I spent a lot of time with children, almost all of whom were sons or daughters of migrants that came to the city from indigenous and rural areas of Peru.
 Peru has experienced a phenomenon of mass migration, primarily of people with indigenous backgrounds coming to coastal cities from the Andes Mountains and Amazonian jungle.
 People move in search of educational and economic opportunities.
 Many young people new to the cities grapple with questions of their cultural identity as they seek to “fit in” to their new environment, amidst a backdrop of divisions between these “newcomers” and already established groups.
-I also see this in Lima, where the university has a strong focus on receiving students on scholarship, who come from low-income and multi-cultural contexts across Peru.
+I also see this in Lima, where the university has a strong focus on receiving students on scholarships, who come from low-income and multi-cultural contexts across Peru.
 This creates a laboratory and opportunity for intercultural dialogue in higher education.
-In Tacna, I also witnessed colleagues at my JVC worksite in Tacna attend to large numbers of Colombians, Haitians and South Americans fleeing violent conflict in their home countries, en route towards a new life in Chile.
-The decision of a Chilean border agent in one day could make or break a family’s plans.
+In Tacna, I also witnessed colleagues at my JVC worksite in Tacna attend to large numbers of Colombians, Haitians, and South Americans fleeing violent conflict in their home countries, en route toward a new life in Chile.
+The decision of a Chilean border agent one day could make or break a family’s plans.
 I was humbled by the resilience and strength of many migrants and made aware of the exploitative world that emerges to prey on the poor.

 I saw how any comprehensive, sustainable migration plan must create conditions for community empowerment and opportunity in the places from which people emigrate and also seek to create spaces for meaningful exchange between people of diverse backgrounds in the destination country or city.
 I plan to continue exploring the array of issues linked to migration in my future steps.

-4. How has your experience with JUPS influenced or informed your post graduate life?
+4. How has your experience with JUPS influenced or informed your post-graduate life?

 My educational work has allowed me to put into action the JUPS emphasis on Freirean education theory, and although challenging and there are times I may fall short, I strive to live that out as an educator.
 The horizontality inherent in the Freirean teaching model is an essential component to any authentic communication and dialogue I have with people in Peru.
 In the end, I am a guest in another people’s context and culture.
 When I found myself completely immersed, welcomed into Peruvians’ neighborhoods and homes, it grew clearer to me how dense culture is, and that I was only seeing the tip of the iceberg in terms of customs and history.
 Fully understanding another culture is a life-long process.
 Formulas for social change simply cannot be dropped down on communities from above from people that live other realities; change only makes sense and has any relevance and meaning when constructed in consult with people who face the daily injustices that are being addressed and will be affected by any proposed change.